DIY Projects Summer Crafts

 Playing With Bubbles

 The simple act of blowing bubbles is enough fun on its own for most children.
-You can vary the experience—and make it educational—by switching up what is used for bubble wands.
-Have kids compare the bubbles' shapes, sizes, and longevities by the bubble wand used.
-Anything that forms a plastic hole, like the top of a soda bottle or a plastic six-pack ring, can be used to blow bubbles, as long as it can get wet.
-Paper and cardboard products don't usually make for good bubble wands.
+But, you can vary the experience—and make it educational—by switching up how you make the bubbles and what you use for bubble wands.
+Have kids compare the bubbles' shapes, sizes, and longevities depending on the bubble wand.
+They can use almost anything that forms a plastic hole, like the top of a soda bottle or a plastic six-pack ring, to blow bubbles as long as the item can get wet.
+Paper and cardboard products don't usually make good bubble wands.

 Looking for a fun bubble game to play?
 Here are two popular options:

-• The most popular game with bubbles has to be the old bubble blowing competition.
+• The most popular game with bubbles has to be the old bubble-blowing competition.
 Seeing who can blow the largest bubble is always fun.
-You can also see who can blow the most bubbles at once or see whose bubble lasts the longest before popping.
+You can also see who can blow the most bubbles at once or whose bubble lasts the longest before popping.

-• A simple, more active bubble game is to have a bubble race.
+• A bubble race is a simple, more active bubble game race.
 First, have the children stand in a race line.
 Choose a finishing point.
 Have each child blow a bubble and then try to blow that bubble over the finish line.
 The first child whose bubble goes over the line wins.
-Try not to make the finishing line too far away as bubbles are pretty unstable and you don't want an unbeatable game.
-Take the children's ages into account when deciding the distance of the finishing line.
+Try not to make the finishing line too far away, as bubbles are pretty unstable and you don't want an unbeatable game.
+Consider the children's ages when deciding the distance to the finish line.